 Install PySide6 on macOS

-pip3 install pyside6
+python -m pip install pyside6

 Homebrew -- the missing package manager for macOS

-To install homebrew run the following from the command line --
+To install Homebrew run the following from the command line --

 This is also available to copy and paste from the Homebrew homepage.